bandirevanth/FollowSync/README.md

 ---

-📌 Want more features?
-You can extend this script to:

-Export data to CSV for easy tracking.
-Send alerts via email/notification when someone unfollows you.
-Build a web interface to visualise the data.

----

 💡 Feel free to contribute to the project!
 Happy coding! 🚀
 Hope you give me a star and a follow...